arevindh/pihole-speedtest/README.md

 <details>
 <summary><strong>Via the Shell</strong></summary>

-You can just pipe to bash (inside the Docker container, if you're using it).
+You can just pipe to bash (inside the Docker container, if you're using it (after every rebuild (use Compose))).

 ```bash
 curl -sSLN https://github.com/arevindh/pi-hole/raw/master/advanced/Scripts/speedtestmod/mod.sh | sudo bash